Padam-0/aeroplane_seating_assign/README.md

 accomodate all passengers.
 As such, a 4 person booking that was split 2,2 is recorded as a 1 party split, but a 5 person booking that was split 3,1,1 is recorded as a 2 party split.

+If there are more passengers in a booking than there are empty seats on the plane, the entire booking is refused and seats filled with subsequent (smaller) bookings.

 ### Database Cleaning